I Don't Wanna Be Me: Music video

 The music video for the song features actor Dan Fogler, who dresses up as numerous different celebrities, including Marilyn Monroe, Michael Jackson, Britney Spears, Eminem, as well as frontman Steele himself.

 Release

 "Life Is Killing Me" reached No. 38 on Billboard's Active Rock chart.

 Legacy

 "I Don't Wanna Be Me" was covered by European death metal band Meridian Dawn for their debut 2014 release The Mixtape.
 The song was later covered by Trivium, and was released as a 7" split single with Type O Negative's original recording for Record Store Day 2018.

 In 2018 metal magazine Kerrang! ranked the song at No. 4 in its retrospective list of the band's top 13 songs, describing it as "probably the finest of all the fast-paced songs in their arsenal".

 The opening two seconds of guitar feedback and drum startup on "I Don't Wanna Be Me" is sampled and heard frequently on the Liberty Rock Radio station in the video game Grand Theft Auto IV.

-The song has been covered by the English Nu-Metal Band Split Chain.
+The song has been covered by the English shoegaze band Split Chain.